MSRConnections/Azure-training-course/Day 2/7. Streaming Data/docs/DemoScript.md

-# Processing GPS data with Storm and Kafka on Windows Azure Data Science Core #
+# Processing Vehicle data with Storm and Kafka on Microsoft Azure Data Science Core #

-In this example, we'll show you how to deploy a [Storm](http://storm-project.net) topology in Windows Azure that reads its data from the [Kafka](http://kafka.apache.org/) messaging system.
-We'll use a Kafka client application written in Java to send GPS coordinates from anywhere to the  Kafka cluster.
-Our Storm topology will translate those coordinates into JSON objects, use [GeoJSON](http://www.geojson.org/) to identify the country those coordinates belong to, and then keep a running count of how many times that a coordinate lands in a country.
-For persistence, the running count is stored in a [Windows Azure Table Storage](http://www.windowsazure.com/en-us/develop/net/how-to-guides/table-services/) service, and the topology periodically dumps a compressed block of coordinates to a [Windows Azure Blob Storage](http://www.windowsazure.com/en-us/develop/net/how-to-guides/blob-storage/) service.
-The topology also writes data to [Redis](http://redis.io/) for use by other services, such as the web application we use to display the data in real time.
-The web app is written in [Node.js](http://nodejs.org/) and uses [Socket.IO](http://socket.io/) and the [express](http://expressjs.com/) web application framework to read the data from Redis and display it via [D3.js](http://d3js.org/).
+In this example, we'll show you how to deploy a [Storm](http://storm-project.net) topology that reads data from the [Kafka](http://kafka.apache.org/) messaging system.
+You can use the Kafka client application to send vehicle real-time information from anywhere to the Kafka cluster.
+The Storm topology will translate those coordinates into JSON objects, use [GeoJSON](http://www.geojson.org/) to identify the coordinates on the Bing map, and then keep a running record of vehicle’s speed, temperature, RPM and gear usage rate.
+For persistence, the real-time data is stored in [Microsoft Azure Table Storage service](http://www.windowsazure.com/en-us/develop/net/how-to-guides/table-services/).
+The topology also writes data to [Redis](http://redis.io/), which is how this web application gets the data.
+This web app is written in [Node.js](http://nodejs.org/), uses Socket.IO and the express web application framework to read the data from Redis and display it via [d3js](http://d3js.org/).

 ## Use Azure Management Portal to Create a Windows Azure Data Analysis VM ##